holps-7/public-bank/american-bank/README.md

-# 🏦 American Bank
+# 🏦 **American Bank**

-## 📖 The Situation

-You are an opportunistic agent who has discovered something interesting about the American Bank's vault system.
-The bank holds a large amount of liquid capital in its vaults, and its security monitoring is... peculiar.
+Trust is built on paper.
+Paper burns.

+---

+## **The Situation**

+A financial institution stands tall, its ledgers pristine and its vault secured.

+The manager oversees everything with unwavering authority.
+The books balance perfectly.
+The surveillance systems report everything is in order.

+But something feels... off.

-Management is obsessed with one thing: the book balance.
-That number in the ledger is checked constantly—if it changes, alarms sound, investigators swarm, and you're finished.
+Management is obsessed with one thing: **the numbers on paper**.
+That ledger is checked constantly — if it changes, alarms sound, investigators swarm, game over.

-Are the actual cash movements in and out of the vault monitored?
+But the actual movement of value?
+The physical flow in and out?
+Nobody's watching.
 Not in real time.

-Strange priorities for a bank, but here we are.
+Strange priorities for a bank.
+But exploitable.

-Your goal is simple: extract all the liquid capital without triggering their surveillance system.

 ---

-## What you have?

-You are given a single resource:
+## **What You Know**

+The manager's identity is public knowledge:

 ```
-IDL.json
+5aeTaxALJMxTdt5wQsdgYsxoyKZDBko18fTqwgae927g
 ```

-The IDL contains the program interface for bank's smart contract.
-Use it wisely.

-**Submit a base64 `VersionedTransaction` (maybe check the instructions 👀?)**
+The vault is full.
+The books are balanced.
+The rules seem clear.

+But rules are only as strong as their enforcement.

+You have access to the institution's operational blueprint (`IDL.json`).

+---

+## **Your Mission**

+**Extract everything without triggering surveillance.**

+Leave the institution standing.
+Leave the records unchanged.
+Leave no trace except the empty vault.

+**Submit your move as a base64-encoded transaction.**

+The question isn't whether you can - it's whether you understand how trust works when nobody's actually checking.

-> **Good luck, agent.**
+> Good luck, agent.